Muntu Valdo: Career

 In 2013 he had the privilege and the honour to close the London African Festival with his 5-piece band.
 In November of the same year he supported Manu Dibango at the Barbican in London to celebrate his 50 years musical career, before heading to Cameroon as the headline act of Quartier Sud Festival.

 From 2013 to 2015 I worked on various projects including studio sessions as instrumentalist and producer for different artists like Bumi Thomas, Sherry Davis, writing for a musical as well as performing on stages all over the Uk and countries in the world.

 In 2016 he was invited by 2seas Session and the Heir to the Bahrain Kingdom, Prince Abdellah to perform in the Kingdom Compound and in the studio once owned by Michael Jackson near the capital city of Manama.

 In 2017 he toured six cities across Europe with Google for Enterprise during the Pitch-Drive fund raising campaign.

 From 2018 he started working on the production of a new Album entitled Sawablues as well as starting the writing a book about the so called Bantu People; a book that took him almost 10 years of research.

-In 2019 he founded Cultural Laboratoire, a weekly gathering of artists from different fields of activities including dance, painting, poetry and music, at Katakata in Brixton, a well-known, vibrant and one of the most ethnic diverse area of London in UK.
+In 2019 he founded Cultural Laboratoire, a weekly gathering of artists from different fields of activities including dance, painting, poetry and music, at Katakata in Brixton, one of the most ethnically diverse areas of London in UK.

 In 2022, he went on road again, performing at nearly 60 concerts including a week of concerts and workshops at Dakar Music Expo in Senegal and supporting act for Ladysmith Black Mambazo on their 2022 UK tour.